Military Security Command of the Korean People's Army: Overview

 While in most Communist countries, political officers were in charge of monitoring the inside of the military, but in North Korea, a guard station has been established separately.
 Comparing the duties of the military politics departments such as the General Political Affairs Bureau and the guard headquarters, the political departments mainly focus on publicity and incitement, while focusing on everyday partyness and loyalty evaluation.
 The Military Security Command place more emphasis on secret surveillance such as wiretapping.
 In addition, while the political department does not handle the tasks related to actual investigation / arrest, the guard headquarters also performs the role of investigation / arrest.

-The guard headquarters is set up in the form of a bureau directly under the Ministry of People's Armed Forces, and the Military Security Command commander has a similar position to the Director of General Political Bureau, the Chief of General Staff, the Reconnaissance General Bureau and the General Logistics Department.
-In the past, it seems that it was called by the names of the Political Security Bureau, the Political Security and Conservation Bureau, the Political Safety and Conservation Bureau.
+The guard headquarters is set up in the form of a bureau directly under the Ministry of Defense, and the Military Security Command commander has a similar position to the Director of General Political Bureau, the Chief of General Staff, the Reconnaissance General Bureau and the General Logistics Department.
+In the past, it seems that it was called by the names of the Political Security Bureau, the Political Security and Conservation Bureau and the Political Safety and Conservation Bureau.